graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 The GraphQL Composite Schemas specification considers types with the same name across source schemas as semantically equivalent and mergeable.

-For the schema schema composition process to be able to merge types with the same name, the types must have the same kind.
+For the schema composition process to be able to merge types with the same name, the types must have the same kind.
 In this example we have two types called `User` which are both object types and are mergeable.